AudioKit/ROMPlayer/README.md

 ![add samples](https://i.imgur.com/TX0j9dy.jpg)

-1. Add your EXS24 files and samples to the `/Sounds/Sampler Instruments/` directory
+1. Add your SFZ files and samples to the `/Sounds/sfz/` directory
 2. Type in the name of the instruments in the ParentViewController.swift file

 **Other Sampler File Formats**
-This example code loads EXS24 intruments.
-For loading Sound Fonts or wave files, please see the [AKSampler](http://audiokit.io/docs/Classes/AKSampler.html) documentation for information on loading different sample types.

 You can use a tool you already know (such as Kontakt) to create and arrange the sample instrument key mapping and velocity layers.
-Then, you can easily convert Kontakt instruments to EXS24 with tools such as [this](http://www.chickensys.com/translator/).
+Then, you can easily convert Kontakt instruments to SFZ with tools such as [this](http://www.chickensys.com/translator/).
 Then, remake the effects using AudioKit.
 That way, you'll have dynamic sounds and complete control over the effects.

+This example code loads SFZ intruments.
+It is recommended that you convert your file formats to SFZ.
+If you have to use EXS or SF2, there are [other types](https://github.com/AudioKit/AudioKit/blob/v4.2/Documentation/Samplers.md) of sample playback routines in AudioKit you can use instead.

 ## Sound Manipulation